qeorqer/aviatickets/README.md

-# React app template
+# Aviatickets

-Created my own version for starting react apps with prettier and eslint configured
+Application for finding the cheapest flights